sindresorhus/awesome-nodejs/contributing.md

 - Use the following format: `[package](link) - Description.`
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
+- Don't mention `Node.js` in the description as it's implied.
-- End all descriptions with a full stop/period.
+- Start the description with a capital and end with a full stop/period.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should include a link to the package and why it should be included.